 Depending on how high the bracken is the first point on the track is the remains of a medieval settlement at SX 68070 70550.
 It is thought that originally this is where the traveller would have left the enclosed lands by a moorgate.
 Nearby are two hawthorn trees that are supposed to mark the site of a now missing cross known as ‘Two Thorns Cross’ and a possible cross base is in-situ lending some credence to the theory.
 From Two Thorns Cross it is possible to see the first remaining cross on the walk on the skyline to the north-west, this is ‘Horn’s Cross‘ or ‘Stacombe Telling Place’.
 The latter name derives from the fact that at one time a farmer from nearby Staddicombe used to pasture his sheep with a moorman for the southern quarter of Dartmoor and it was at the cross that the sheep would be gathered for counting or ‘telling’ as it was called on the moor. (grid reference SX 66940 71090).
 From Horns Cross the next port of call is ‘Horse Ford Cross’ which lies close to the old Hooten Wheals mine track.
 This cross was restored by William Crossing after being found by a farm worker on nearby Down Ridge, later restoration work was carried out in 1972 after further damage which was probably caused by animals. (grid reference SX 66008 71355).
 The next cross in the line is ‘Skir Ford Cross’ and this lies about a quarter of a mile to the west of Horse Ford Cross.
 The restoration and re-erection of this cross was carried out in 1885 by William Crossing who clamped the two bits of the original together with iron bars. (grid reference SX 65533 71418).
 The track now swings in a south-westerly direction and climbs up onto Ter Hill which at a little over 1,500 feet is the highest point of the Maltern Way.
 On Ter Hill are two crosses known as the ‘Terrill Posts’ and they stand about 100 yards apart.
 The westerly of the two crosses is in fact a replica of the original one and was erected on the 21st of June, 1994.
 It is dedicated to Tom Gant, a well known Dartmoor enthusiast and author, as a nearby plaque will testify.
 The original cross can be found in the garden of the High Moorland Visitor centre at Princetown where it was moved to for its own protection. (grid references SX 64220 70700 and 64135 70635).
 From the Terrill Posts the way dips down to the next cross which is about a third of a mile to the west and is known as ‘Mount Misery Cross‘.
 Personally, this is my favourite of all the Dartmoor crosses, as it stands silently looking over the deserted farm below.
 Its enigmatic name is thought to be a field or enclosure name which alludes to the hard work that went into clearing the granite rocks and boulders.
 This cross was re-erected in 1885 by the instigation of William Crossing. (grid reference SX 63650 70590).

 From Mount Misery the way now descends to the edge of Fox tor mires and Childe’s Tomb, upon which stands the next cross. (grid reference SX 62570 70290).
 The next cross is about half a mile to the west and is known as ‘Goldsmith’s Cross’.
 The shattered remains of the cross were found by Lt.
 Malcolm Goldsmith R.N. in AD1903 and repaired and re-erected, henceforth bearing his name. (grid reference SX 61805 70318).
 Marked on the OS map is another cross about half a mile to the south of Goldsmith’s Cross.
 Although this is strictly nothing to do with the Maltern Way it is a shame not to visit it.
 The stone, for that’s what it is, is called ‘The Headless Cross‘ or ‘Whealam Bottom Cross’ and is a simple granite pillar with an inscribed cross on its north-western face.
 It is thought that the stone is an old boundary marker for the southern and western quarters of the Forest of Dartmoor. (grid reference SX 61395 69505).
 Whilst on the subject of unrelated crosses, about 200 yards south of the Whealam Cross was what is purported to be the smallest cross on Dartmoor.
 It is known as the ‘Hand Hill Cross‘ or ‘Northmore’s Cross’.
 This tiny metal cross was made by a moor farmer called Bill Northmore from the propeller shaft of an old ship and was erected in 1980 in appreciation of Dartmoor. (grid reference SX 61328 69318).
+The one that sits on the boulder today is around the third replacement as the others were stolen.
 A mile to the west lies ‘Siward’s’ or ‘Nun’s Cross‘ which is probably one of the more noted of Dartmoor’s crosses.
 It is thought that the cross dates to Saxon times and was certainly mentioned as boundary mark called ‘Crucem Sywardii‘ in the perambulation of AD1240.
 On the eastern face of the cross the word ‘SYWARD’ is inscribed and may refer to man called Siward who prior to AD1066 owned estates at Willsworthy and Peter Tavy .
 The words BOC/LAND are inscribed on the western face and refers to ‘book land’ or lands held by charter.
 This in turn could be associated with Buckland Abbey, which as it was founded in 1278 would give another date for both cross and track.
 The alternative name of ‘Nun’s Cross’ is thought to have derived from the Cornish word ‘nans’ meaning valley. (grid reference SX 60165 69918).
 From Nun’s Cross the track headed westwards to the next cross which is about 300 yards away.
 Today, the easiest way to get to this cross is by following the leat which will lead to ‘Hutchinson’s Cross’.
 This modern cross is thought to sit in a socket cut into a boulder which predates to a much earlier time.
 It was erected in 1968 by Lt.
 Commander B. Hutchinson, R.N. as a memorial to his mother and is inscribed “S.L.H.
 1887 – 1966. (grid reference SX 59913 69920).
 The route now heads in a north-westerly direction to the next visible cross which is ‘Newleycombe Cross’.
 This splendid old cross is situated amongst old tinners workings and was re-erected in 1915 by the Reverend Hugh Breton. (grid reference SX 59167 70290).
 The last cross on the original route is ‘Crazywell’ or ‘Classenwell Cross’ which stands to the east of Crazywell Pool.
 Again, Hugh Breton re-erected this cross in 1915 and only the head and arms are original. (grid reference SX 58380 70388).
 From Crazywell Cross the Maltern Way then heads in a west-north-westerly direction to a large, obvious boulder that is about 270 yards away.
 From here the track would have entered Raddick Lane and enclosed land.
 Today the lane leads down through the Raddick Plantation to Leather tor bridge and Norsworthy Bridge which is where you can leave your second car if you are not intending to retrace your route back to Venford. (grid reference SX 56882 69298).

 Crossing, W. 1987 The Ancient Stone Crosses of Dartmoor, Devon Books, Exeter